 When I’m training, my monthly mileage is more than 15 to 20 km of swimming, 600 plus km of cycling, and 160 to 200 km of running.
 When not training, I focus more on my strength and body mobility.
 The volume or intensity of all three sports Swim – Cycle – Run goes down but it never stops.
 I do 10 to 12 km of swimming, 200 to 300 km of cycling, and 100 to 120 km of running.

 “Stay Aware”.
 I believe if you are healthy (in mind and body) you can attain any kind of fitness level you wish for.
 Fitness is temporary.
 Health is forever.

 10. Your book Run To Realise has great takeaways for anyone training for endurance sports.
 If you could go back to the time you were starting out, which three takeaways would you tell yourself?

 All of them actually.
 Run To Realise shares the life lessons I learnt through the various phases of becoming a triathlete.
 As each learning comes from the experience of a different race, so I would want all the takeaways.

 11. What has being a triathlete taught you?
 Do you apply any lessons learnt in your day-to-day life?

 The first race taught me that there are no fixed definitions for the words – Fear, Failure and Success.
 These are just words with which we associate stories and thoughts in our mind.
 Taking failure as an experience in life is the first step to getting rid of your fear.
-Being a triathlete has made me understand that we always have options in life – we just need to change our perspective of how we look at them.
+Being a triathlete has made me understand that we always have options in life – we just need to change our perspective.

 The fact that I am not the only one taking on these challenges and finishing them.
 When you start out, you might be among the few attempting it, but when you come across others doing a better job than you, it humbles you.
 I will never forget the Ironman triathlon where a triathlete in his 50s who was also an amputee finished with a much better timing than a lot of us.